gardenlinux/gardenlinux/docs/architecture/decisions/0034-feature-terminology.md

 - `features.include`: other features that are automatically pulled in when this feature is selected.
 - `features.exclude`: other features that are removed from the build if they were only transitively included (explicitly including an excluded feature is a hard build error).

-The DAG is resolved and validated at build time.
-For the precise mechanics of how feature content (package lists, file overlays, build time scripts such as `exec.config` and `exec.early`) is applied during the build, this ADR defers to the `gardenlinux/builder` documentation.[^1]
+For the precise mechanics of how the feature DAG is handled and how feature content (package lists, file overlays, build time scripts such as `exec.config` and `exec.early`) is applied during the build, this ADR defers to the `gardenlinux/builder` documentation.[^1]

 ### 2. Feature types